 Each method takes a different approach to transferring dry bulk powders.
 Both dilute phase and dense phase regimes can be either positive or negative pressure (vacuum).

-1. Dilute phase systems keep material air-suspended by high velocity, low pressure and low material to air ratio.
+1. Dilute phase systems keep material air-suspended by high velocity, low pressure, and low material to air ratio.

-2. Dense phase introduces a pulse of compressed gas to move a slug of material along the pipeline and is characterized by low velocity, high pressure and high material to air ratio.
-Depending on application, material can be conveyed in various conveying regimes.
+2. Dense phase introduces a pulse of compressed gas to move a slug of material along the pipeline and is characterized by low velocity, high pressure, and high material to air ratio.
+Depending on the application, the material can be conveyed in various conveying regimes.
 The common regime is the continuous convey regime where material moves in slug flow.
 More on dense phase convey regimes can be found here.